-When a person is diagnosed with Malignant Mesothelioma it is really important to know, or establish who is going to be in charge of the medical side of the journey.
+When a person is diagnosed with Malignant Mesothelioma it is important to know, or establish who is going to be in charge of the medical side of the journey.
 It really is important to have a clearly defined treating team hierarchy looking after the medical care journey.
-This normally would be your General Practitioner (GP) plus either the Respiratory Specialist, or treating Specialist Oncologist.
+This normally would be your General Practitioner (GP) plus either the Respiratory or Gastroenterologist (abdomen) Specialist, or treating Specialist Oncologist – dependent on diagnosis.
 We are blessed to have many of the world’s most highly rated clinicians and researchers specialising in malignant mesothelioma, spread across Australia’s capital and main regional cities.

 Asking how long…..